eclipse/epsilon-website/n/mkdocs/docs/doc/index.md

 -   [Epsilon Pattern Language (EPL)](epl): A pattern language for matching model elements based on element relations and characteristics.
 -   [Epsilon Model Generation Language (EMG)](emg): A language for semi-automated model generation.
 -   [Epsilon Flock](flock): A rule-based transformation language for updating models in response to metamodel changes.
+-   [EUnit](eunit): EUnit is a unit testing framework specialized on testing model management tasks, such as model-to-model transformations, model-to-text transformations or model validation.
+It is based on Epsilon, but it can be used for model technologies external to Epsilon.
+Tests are written by combining an EOL script and an [ANT](workflow) buildfile.

 ### Tools